Advanced: Isolating Development, Test, and Production Environments

 1. In the Workshop, define the custom integration definition under the Development Team scope, e.g., `@myorg-dev/integrations/custom` &#x20;

 1. Define an `origin` input on the integration, and provide that input as the `baseURL`.
-See [advanced-custom-integrations](https://docs.pixiebrix.com/integrations/advanced-custom-integrations "mention") for an example
+See [Advanced: Custom Integrations](/integrations/advanced-custom-integrations.md) for an example

 2. In the Admin Console for the Development Team, configure a Team Integration Configuration on the Development Team, e.g., "My Custom Integration - Dev" and provide the development origin for the API, e.g., `https://dev.my-enterprise-api.com/api/`